bbkr/GeoIP2/README.md

 This third party driver is released under Artistic-2.0 license and is based on [open source database spec](https://github.com/maxmind/MaxMind-DB) released under Creative Commons license.
-Which means you can use it to read GeoIP2 free and paid databases both for home and commercial use.
+Which means you can use it to read GeoIP2 free and paid databases both for personal and commercial use.

 However keep in mind that MaxMind® and GeoIP® [are trademarks](https://www.maxmind.com/en/terms_of_use) so if you want to fork this module do it [under your own authority](https://docs.perl6.org/language/typesystem#Versioning_and_Authorship) to avoid confusion.